Fraser's Hill: Sports

 Fraser's Hill has become a popular place for hikers to hike on the well maintained trails in Fraser's Hill.
 Because of the undisturbed nature of the trails, hikers are exposed to an array of flora and fauna.
 Hikers who took part in Fraser's Hill centenary celebrations did so to show support for its conservation.
 The trails are not actively promoted as part of Fraser's Hill tourism programme.
-The most popular trails for hikers are Bishop Trail, Rompin Trail, Maxwell Trail and Kindersely Trail.
+The most popular trails for hikers are Bishop Trail, Rompin Trail, Maxwell Trail and Kindersley Trail.

 In addition, Fraser's Hill has become a popular cycling area for both road cyclists and mountain bikers.
 The popularity of cycling in this area is reflected in the annual Fraser's Hill King of Mountain challenge which attracts more than a thousand cyclists.
 Fraser's Hill was also the site of several international professional road racing and Union Cycliste Internationale (UCI)-sanctioned racing events such as the Tour de Langkawi, Le Tour de Femina and the Malaysian National Road Championships.

 Fraser's Hill is also home to one of the oldest golf courses in Malaysia.
 The nine-hole golf course was constructed in 1925 on a former tin mine which closed after the tin had depleted.
 A newer 18-hole golf course was built in Jeriau in 1970s.
 Several high-profile individuals and professional golfers including Tun Abdul Razak, Rodger Davis and Ahmad Shah of Pahang have played the golf course.
 Other sports activity in Fraser's Hill includes archery, paddle boating, horseback riding, tennis, swimming and squash.